MatthewFlatt/SQLMonitorAutoServerAdd/README.md

-# SQLMonitorAutoServerAdd
-Add SQL Server machines to SQL Monitor from a file.
+# Add SQL Server machines to SQL Monitor from a file.

 Use this script to take a list of SQL Server machines in a file, and add them to SQL Monitor.